plally/steamid.gg/README.md

 # steamid.gay
-A no frills steam ID using serverside go templating.
+A no frills steam ID lookup using serverside go templating.